Introduction

 Brief Overview

-Drywall anchors are used to hang items on walls without studs.
+Drywall anchors play a crucial role in supporting items on walls without studs.

 Importance of Proper Removal